Sendai

 Getting around

 The easiest way to get around Sendai is by the Loople Sendai, a tourist bus that connects the city's top attractions.
-It stops at places like Zuihoden, Sendai City Museum, and Aoba Castle.
-The bus runs every 20 minutes from 9:00 to 16:00, with a one-hour loop.
-A single ride costs 260 yen, or you can get a 1-day pass for 630 yen (only valid for Loople buses).
-A combined pass for Loople and the subway costs 920 yen.
+It stops at places like Zuihoden, the Sendai City Museum, and Aoba Castle.
+The bus runs every 20 minutes, with a one-hour loop.
+A single ride costs 260 yen, or you can purchase a 1-day pass for 630 yen (valid only for Loople buses).
+A combined pass for both Loople and the subway costs 920 yen.

-Sendai also has two subway lines, the Namboku Line and the Tozai Line, which meet at Sendai Station.
+Sendai also has two subway lines, the Namboku Line and the Tozai Line, which intersect at Sendai Station.
 The subway is useful for local travel, but not essential for tourists.
-JR trains like the Senzan Line take you north to Rinnoji Temple, while the Senseki Line goes to Matsushima, 35 km away.
-Sendai Airport is 20 km southeast and can be reached by train in about 15-25 minutes.
-You can use the Icsca, Suica, and other IC cards for easy travel on buses, trains, and the Loople Sendai bus.
+JR trains, like the Senzan Line, take you north to Rinnoji Temple, while the Senseki Line goes to Matsushima.
+Sendai Airport is located 20 km southeast and can be reached by train in about 15-25 minutes.
+You can use the Icoca, Suica, and other IC cards for easy travel on buses, trains, and the Loople Sendai bus.

 Attractions